Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.rst

                             Only print perfdata keys matching this python regex.
                             For a list of perfdata keys, have a look at the README and run this plugin.
 Can be specified multiple times.
-      -w WARN, --warning WARN
-                            Warning threshold, of the form
-                            "<number>[unit][method]", where unit is one of
+      -w, --warning WARN    Warning threshold, of the form "<number>[unit][method]", where unit is one of
                             `%|K|M|G|T|P` and method is one of `USED|FREE`.
 If "unit" is omitted, `%` is assumed. `K` means